Abkels/Github_intro/README.md

 # Github_intro
-Simple into on howto use github
+Simple into on how to use github

+creating my first repo with github